 In the meantime, the Tutts, who lived in Searcy County and controlled most of the area politics, were not necessarily pleased when portions of the county were given over to provide for the “new” Marion County.

 The Tutts, originally from Tennessee, settled in the community of St. Joe.
 Headed by father, R.B.
-Tutt, who had three sons, Ben, Hansford “Hamp,” and David Casey, the family were known as gamblers, horse racers, and having a fondness for drinking and fighting.
+Tutt, who had three sons, Ben, Hansford “Hamp,” and David Casey, the family, were known as gamblers, horse racers, and having a fondness for drinking and fighting.
 Hamp owned a grocery store and saloon, the only public house in the county, which was a popular spot for the whiskey drinkers of the region.

 By the following summer, things were getting so out of control that the current sheriff, Jesse Mooney, who was not affiliated with either one of the feuding factions, planned on “laying down the law.”

 On July 4, 1849, he and Constable Adams deputized several men, making plans to “clean up the county.”
 In the meantime, the Tutt faction was gathering in the saloon, and the Everetts and their supporters were taking cover behind a building across the street.
 Before Mooney even got a chance to finish with the newly “deputized” citizens, a gunfight erupted that lasted the entire afternoon.
-Even after all the ammunition was exhausted, the two factions continued to fight, using sticks, bricks, rocks, knives, and anything else that could do harm.
+Even after all the ammunition was exhausted, the two factions continued to fight, using sticks, bricks, rocks, knives, and anything else that could harm.

 Governor Roane ordered that the Everetts and their supporters be arrested.
-Soon, several men were arrested and martial law lasted in the county for six weeks.
-However, once winter arrived, the troops were removed and within weeks of their departure, Everett supporters broke their friends out of jail.
+Soon, several men were arrested, and martial law lasted in the county for six weeks.
+However, once winter arrived, the troops were removed, and within weeks of their departure, Everett supporters broke their friends out of jail.